 Low-Quality Fuel

-Low-quality fuel can affect the entire fuel system, including the oxygen sensor.
 A low-quality fuel might produce many sulfur, lead, and oil ashes.
-These byproducts could reduce the O2 sensor’s lifespan drastically.
+These byproducts can reduce an O2 sensor’s lifespan drastically.

 Leaking Gasket